As nice as it is when a freshly built module works perfectly first time, troubleshooting is unavoidable.

 - Trace the audio path to the output, either with a scope or an audio probe (link to making audio probe) – really helps to have a schematic here.
 If you have decent audio from – say – the DAC, and it goes from there into an op amp mixer, but there’s no output – you’ve found your problem.

-Don’t be afraid to ask the designer for a schematic or part schematic if they don’t supply it with the kit/PCB, you’ll often get lucky.
+You can try asking the designer for a schematic or part schematic if they don’t supply it with the kit/PCB.
+It makes life so much easier.

 Module works but one section is dead or misbehaving